justAnotherDev/WebSniffer/README.md

 WebSniffer
 ==========

-View all incoming and outgoing traffic.
+View all incoming and outgoing network traffic.

 ###What's Returned

-* WebSniffer listens to all network communications and stores each request/response as a single object.
-Delegates will be alerted twice for each request, once on start and once for the response.
+WebSniffer listens to all network communications and stores each request/response as a single object.
+Delegates will be alerted twice for each request, once for the request and once for the response.

 ```objectivec
 @interface WebSniffObject : NSObject